aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/generative-ai-use-cases-update.en.md

 }
 ```

-Here's an example of the management console screen:
+Here's an example of the management console screen (turn on `Show decrypted value` to see the values):
 ![parameter-store-02](../assets/images/solutions/generative-ai-use-cases-update/parameter-store-02.png)

 Using this JSON data, you can check and change parameters by applying them to the corresponding environment section in the following steps.

 ## Set Up Development Environment with SageMaker Code Editor
 To update the GenU environment, we use SageMaker Code Editor.
 Create it using CloudFormation from the following link.

+!!!
+Tip
     If you intentionally changed the GenU deployment region from the default Tokyo, also change the SageMaker Code Editor deployment destination region.
 If you haven't changed it intentionally, please deploy to the Tokyo region from the URL below.

+!!!
+Warning
     Regarding pricing, when running the default ml.t3.medium in the Tokyo region, $0.065 per hour is charged.
 Code Editor automatically stops when no operations are performed for a certain period, providing cost optimization.

 [![](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://ap-northeast-1.console.aws.amazon.com/cloudformation/home?region=ap-northeast-1#/stacks/quickcreate?stackName=CodeEditorStack&templateURL=https://ws-assets-prod-iad-r-nrt-2cb4b4649d0e0f94.s3.ap-northeast-1.amazonaws.com/9748a536-3a71-4f0e-a6cd-ece16c0e3487/cloudformation/CodeEditorStack.template.yaml&param_UseDefaultVpc=true&param_EbsSizeInGb=20&param_InstanceType=ml.t3.medium&param_AutoStopIdleTimeInMinutes=180)